xraypy/xraylarch/doc/xasviewer/index.rst

 There are several dialogs for interacting with data groups and for doing data corrections.
 These include speciality dialogs for:

-  * copying, removing, and renaming data grouos.
+  * copying, removing, and renaming data groups.
   * merging of data groups -- summing spectra.
   * de-glitching spectra.
   * recalibrating spectra.
   * smoothing of noisy spectra.
-  * rebinning of spectra onto a "normal" XAFS energy grid.
+  * re-binning of spectra onto a "normal" XAFS energy grid.
   * de-convolving spectra.
   * correcting over-absorption in fluorescence XANES spectra.